research.md

 Gas morphology of an accretion disk with an embedded 'black hole'

 I am currently coordinating one of the first Astro Working Group collaborative projects on a simulation comparison for black hole binary evolution in accretion disks.
-Here is an example of the surface density of an accretion disk with an embedded perturber, obtained from a 2-dimensional simulation using DISCO.
-As the BH orbits it perturbs the gas on many scales, and resolving these perturbations is important for determining its orbital evolution.
-Not all simulations find the same results, so it is critical to compare our techniques to better understand the tools we use to predicdt the fate of this system: will the binary shrink to the scale where it becomes a powerful gravitational wave source?
+Not all simulations find the same results, so it is critical to compare our techniques to better understand the tools we use to predict the fate of this system: will the binary shrink to the scale where it becomes a powerful gravitational wave source?
 If so, what will its orbital properties be?
-Can the gas dynamics produce informative electromagnetic or graviational wave signatures?
-This work is motivated by black hole binaries that we expect LISA to detect, but it is also applicable to studies of planetary migration, where the same process occurs but at a different scale.
+Can the gas dynamics produce informative electromagnetic or gravitational wave signatures?

 Detectability of environmental imprints and eccentricity in milliHz GWs from massive black hole binaries